amasotti/wikivoyage-nastoshka-bot/README.md

     - `--target-page`: the page where the template is located and where the sorting will be applied
     - `--target-template`: the name of the template to be sorted
 - `fix-empty-dynamicMap`: Checks the articles in the cat `Mappa dinamica senza coordinate` and tries to fix them
-- `categorize-region-without-destinations`: Categorizes the articles without a list of destinations, bespite of refering to larger entities (states, Regions) in the service cat [Regioni senza Citylist o Destinationlist](https://it.wikivoyage.org/wiki/Categoria:Regioni_senza_Citylist_o_Destinationlist).
-It requires two additional params:
-    - `--target-category`: the name of the category to be checked (e.g. "Stato")

 ### Utilities
 *because I'm lazy...*